thristozova/info/features/crm/team-collaboration.md

 Social Groups are a brand-new functionality of @@name.
 They are the next building block of the Social ERP concept implementation.

+Groups are designed to virtually represent your company's actual teams and their work in @@name's environment.
+Their purpose - achieve the ultimate standards in organizing and structuring the work, getting it done in an efficient, trackable, and timely manner.

+Social Groups help your organization grow, connect, and streamline work and information flows in three major aspects:

+1. They allow you to create a common environment and media for people to share, converse, and accomplish.
+2. They put and retain focus on the work of the specific team and its members to avoid unwanted distractions in the process.
+3. They combine all

+who play key roles in much bigger activities

 Comprising a stack of features, Social Groups allow you to integrate all of your internal teams' information flows using various interwoven features.

-Groups enable you to target, divide, and combine your teamwork aspects to achieve the ultimate standards in organizational, scheduling, and task assignment accomplishments.
+Groups enable you to target, divide, and combine your teamwork aspects to

-Embracing the Social ERP model, you can tailor groups which targets just the right people concerned
+For starters, you can create groups tailored to the right people who play key roles in much bigger activities.
+This gets your work teams on track by allowing people to communicate and work together seamlessly.
+Instantly sharing all the necessary information between team players in a transparent and stable manner, , accelerates the process of making things happen.

-divide the whole chunks of work throughout tailored groups
+This way you can achieve the first step as you divide the numerous chunks of work throughout groups distinguished by team and purpose.

+the right people, be it separated by departments,

+which targets just the right people concerned

 teamwork within a single group

+occupy given job roles, take on specific assignments, and

 Social Groups include the following features: